Efficient Computation of Whole-Body Control Utilizing Simplified Whole-Body Dynamics via Centroidal Dynamics: CONSTRUCTION OF UNCONSTRAINED IMPLICIT DYNAMICS

 \subsection{Categorization and Simplification of Kinematic Chains}

-In our method, we categorize the kinematic chain of floating-base robots into three types, as shown in Fig.~\ref{diag}.
-The first type is the \textit{virtual chain}, which consists of virtual joints that describe the six DOF floating base body motion relative to the inertial frame.
-The second type is the $n_{cc}$-DOF \textit{constraint chain}, which includes the kinematic chain between the base link and the links in constraint.
-These constraint links are typically described by \( \mathbf{J}_c \), forming the constrained space (usually used as the contact space for walking robot).
-The third type is the $n_{uc}$-DOF \textit{unconstrained chain}, which is the kinematic chain composed of the robot's links excluding the links included in the constraint chain.
+In the proposed method, the kinematic chain of floating-base robots is divided into three types.
+The \textit{virtual chain} consists of virtual joints that represent the robot's floating base relative to the inertial frame.
+The \textit{constraint chain} includes the links from the floating base to the constraint link.
+The constraint links are typically described by \( \mathbf{J}_c \), forming the constrained space (usually used as the contact space for walking robot).
+The \textit{unconstrained chain} comprises the links not included in the constraint chain.
+Additionally, the \textit{constraint chain} and the \textit{unconstrained chain} are composed of joints required to describe the motion of each link from the frame of the floating base.
+The DOF of these joints are \(n_{cc}\) and \(n_{uc}\), respectively.

+Fig.~\ref{diag} illustrates this classification of kinematic chains using the simplified representation of robot.
+In Fig.~\ref{diag} (a), the kinematic chain of the constraint chain and the unconstrained chain are clearly separated from the floating base, making the distinction straight forward.
+However, in Fig.~\ref{diag} (b), the left arm and neck forming the unconstrained chain are not directly connected to the floating base.
+In this case, the waist joint, which is included in the constraint chain, is also required for the unconstrained chain to describe the motion from the frame fo the floating base.

-In the proposed framework, the dynamical model of the unconstrained chain is simplified into six DOF utilizing the centroidal dynamics concept.
-Then, the $n$-DOF robot model can be reduced to $(n_{cc}+12)$-DOFs.
-The number 12 is from the summation of six DOF simplified unconstrained chain and six DOF virtual chain.
+In the proposed framework, the dynamical model of the unconstrained chain with more than six DOF is simplified into six DOF utilizing the centroidal dynamics.
 The relationship between the original robot model and the reduced model can be seen in Fig.~\ref{figDOF}.
-Then the unconstrained chain is considered sequentially, resulting in the whole dynamics ($n+6$)-DOF being divided into two sequential problems: the reduced dynamics $(n_r+6)$-DOF and the unconstrained chain dynamics $(n_{uc})$-DOF.
-The $n_r$ denotes the DOF of actuated joints of reduced dynamics, which is $n_{cc} + 6$.
-Therefore, the proposed method decreases whole-body controller computational cost by reducing the DOF of the system dynamics and decision variable size.
+By reducing the \(n_{uc}\) DOF of the unconstrained chain to 6 DOF, the robot's model DOF can be simplified from \(n\) to \(n_{cc} + 6\).
+This reduction significantly decreases computational complexity in control algorithms, especially for robots with a large number of joints.

+While the kinematic chain is divided into two types based on constraints in this paper, the proposed method is not limited to this constraint specific criterion.
+The crucial point is that it compresses the DOF of one of the chains.
+Therefore, the designation of the floating base or the scope of the kinematic chain to be compressed can be adjusted according to the user's goals to enhance computational efficiency.